Streaky the Supercat: Fictional character biography

+Post-Crisis

-During Grant Morrison's run in Animal Man, an alternate, grey-furred Streaky (which left an orange contrail with the telltale lightning bolt marking) made a brief appearance in issues #23–24 (May–June 1990) as one of the Pre-Crisis characters that were returned to reality by the Psycho-Pirate's Medusa Mask.
-This alternate Streaky attacked "Overman", an evil parallel universe version of Superman with his heat vision before being hurled out of the asylum.
-Presumably, this Streaky vanished from existence when the Psycho-Pirate's episode of madness ended, along with his human counterparts.
+An alternate, grey-furred Streaky appears in Animal Man (1990) as one of the pre-Crisis characters who were returned to reality by the Psycho-Pirate's Medusa Mask.
+This alternate Streaky attacks Overman, an evil parallel universe version of Superman, with his heat vision before being hurled out of Arkham Asylum.

-Various cats inspired by and sometimes named Streaky have made appearances in the Post-Crisis DC Universe, but none so far have acquired superpowers.
-In Peter David's Supergirl (vol. 4) series, a particular cat named Streaky, identical to the Pre-Crisis version, jumps from a tree as if trying to fly before being saved by Supergirl and returned to its owner, saying the town of Leesburg is not "ready for a flying kitten".
-The cat appeared in issues #25 (September 1998) and #42 (March 2000).
-At the 2007 New York Comic Con, when asked if Streaky would be returning, writer Paul Dini said that the "cat’s out of the bag".
+Various cats inspired by Streaky appear in the post-Crisis DC universe, but none of them possess superpowers.
+In Supergirl (vol. 4), a particular cat named Streaky, identical in appearance to the pre-Crisis version, jumps from a tree as if trying to fly before being saved by Supergirl and returned to its owner, saying the town of Leesburg is not "ready for a flying kitten".
+At the 2007 New York Comic Con, when asked if Streaky would return, writer Paul Dini said that the "cat's out of the bag".

-In Supergirl (vol. 5) #10 (November 2006), it is revealed Kara has a female pet cat.
-In issue #14 (April 2007), it is revealed that the cat's name is Streaky because "she doesn't get the concept of the litter box".
-During the Final Crisis, Streaky is first seen in Supergirl's apartment as Supergirl urges her not to pee in the laundry.
-After the escape of the Anti-Life Equation, Supergirl takes Streaky to the Fortress of Solitude.
-Supergirl #38 (April 2009) establishes that, when Supergirl began sharing an apartment with Lana Lang as "Linda Lang", she took Streaky with her.
-When Supergirl moved to New Krypton, Lana looked after the cat.
+In Supergirl #10 (2006), it is revealed Kara has a female pet cat.
+In issue #14 (2007), it is revealed that the cat's name is Streaky because "she doesn't get the concept of the litter box".

-Streaky's first appearance Post-New 52 and DC Rebirth was in Super Sons Annual #1.
-This version has traits of the Pre- and Post-Crisis versions, as Streaky is female but has the powers of the original.
-Streaky was a member of the Legion of Super-Pets (consisting of Krypto, Titus, Flexi the Plastic-Bird, the Bat-Cow, and Clay Critter), but the group had a falling out when their battle against Dex-Starr, Bud and Lou resulted in Clay Critter's death.
-Krypto and Titus reunite the group to stop an alien pet thief that has been kidnapping the city's dogs.
-She is also implied to have a crush on Krypto, despite blaming him for Clay Critter's demise.
+The original Streaky returns in Super Sons Annual #1 (2017).
+This version has traits of the pre- and post-Crisis versions, as Streaky is female but has the powers of the original.
+Streaky was a member of the Legion of Super-Pets (consisting of Krypto, Titus, Flexi the Plastic-Bird, Bat-Cow, and Clay Critter), but the group had a falling out when Clay Critter was killed in battle with Dex-Starr and Bud and Lou.